japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 `isLocal` flag is enabled (i.e. `true`) when operators like `collect` or `take` could be run locally, i.e. without using executors.

-Internally, `isLocal` checks whether the logical query plan of a `Dataset` is link:spark-sql-LogicalPlan-LocalRelation.adoc[LocalRelation].
+Internally, `isLocal` checks whether the logical query plan of a `Dataset` is spark-sql-LogicalPlan-LocalRelation.md[LocalRelation].

 === [[isStreaming]] Is Dataset Streaming? -- `isStreaming` method